PyFlightCoach/Plotting/README.md

 # FlightPlotting

-This module contains utilities for plotting flight data.
+This module contains utilities for plotting flight data using plotly